 Utilizing Domotz, you can easily maintain a secure configuration process for your network infrastructure, which is a safeguard recommended in the CIS control.
 It is up to you and your implementation to ensure the integrity of that infrastructure, but with Domotz, you can easily see and be alerted to changes to the network.
 Furthermore, your managed switch and firewall configurations are backed up in the Domotz cloud, making it easy to save and restore systems as needed.

 Continuous Vulnerability Management

-To minimize risks, you should know all the assets associated to your network and when new devices show up on the network.
+To minimize risks, you should know all the assets associated with your network and when new devices show up on the network.
 Domotz will immediately recognize assets on your network.
-Then we’ll scan for TCP ports, which can be associated to potential vulnerabilities.
+Then we’ll scan for TCP ports, which can be associated with potential vulnerabilities.
 While your SCAP tool will do a thorough job of highlighting potential Common Vulnerabilities and Exposures (CVEs), you should know immediately when a device with open ports is on the network.

 Network Infrastructure Management

 As a network monitoring tool, Domotz is agnostic to the hardware you use for your network infrastructure.
 This is important for your business, but as a managed service provider, you may rely on multiple vendors and their equipment to build systems that meet your client’s needs.
 Having a tool like Domotz to manage and maintain the network infrastructure of all your clients is extremely important and valuable.
 Domotz helps keep all your clients’ systems managed and as clean as your process will allow for, based on your cyber-hygiene practices.

 You can leverage Domotz network discovery to understand when new devices appear on the network.
 Gaining Immediate awareness of new devices is a critical first step that is often overlooked in terms of network security process and design.